Are you looking for the best blogging platforms for your business?

 The pricing for online stores starts at $26 per month.

 Wix is a platform that allows you to host and build websites.
-Small businesses can use the drag and drop builder to create websites easily.
+Small businesses can use the drag and drop editor to create websites effortlessly.
 It’s also possible to add a blog to your website with the Wix Blog app.

 Wix currently has millions of users worldwide and was created in 2006 to build websites with no coding skills needed.

-- You can build your site easily with the drag and drop tools and zero code.
+- You can easily build your site with drag-and-drop tools and zero code.

 - Setting up your website is quick and easy.